Linaro/lava/doc/v2/explain_first_job.rst

   available to override some of the server-side device configuration templates.
   In this case, ``arch: amd64`` sets the template to use the ``qemu-system-x86_64`` executable when starting the emulation.

+* **metadata** - Once the test job becomes part of an automated submission or a :abbr:`CI (Continous Integration)` :term:`loop <ci loop>`, metadata needs to be used to identify each submission, provide information on exactly what changed from the last test job and information on how other users can modify the test job artifacts to extend or debug the results.

+  .. seealso:: :ref:`job_metadata`, :ref:`continuous_integration` and
+    :ref:`ci_loop`

 General details of the test job are specified in the top level elements, such as in this snippet from the first job: